katherinew5896/sep11-freedom-project/blog/entry02.md

 ### Testing codes

 Testing code isn’t a thing I used to do.
 However, I learned that testing codes is a really important skill to learn.
 You should always be brave and try code.
 When something doesn’t work you should always try it and keep trying until you get it.
 This is something I have been doing for the Learning Log.
 I will keep being brave a test code for the future of this game.

+### Winter break

+So during the winter break, my plans